mehunk/grab-times-car/README.md

 This is a simple bot that can help users to reserve a sharing car in advance.

+### Warning

+Although the cancellation of the reservation is supported and free, if you cancel too many times there is a risk that your account may be suspended.

 ## Prerequisites

 - Times Car Membership